microsoft/moaw/workshops/github-copilot/workshop.md

 ```

 ### Terraform

-- open the `app.tf`file in `iac/terraform` folder and start typing prompts at the end of the file to add new resources:
+Open the `app.tf`file in `iac/terraform` folder and start typing prompts at the end of the file to add new resources:

 ```yml
 # Container Registry

 # Azure Cognitive Services Custom Vision resource
 ```

 ## Writing documentation